SaveMoneyCutCarbon is OZEV-approved

 Franchisees are eligible, with a maximum of 10 from each franchise that can apply

-The OLEV Grant Application must be made online and following eligibility checks a unique identification voucher code is issued by email, to give to an OLEV-authorised WCS installer and it is valid for four months.
+The OZEV Grant Application must be made online and following eligibility checks a unique identification voucher code is issued by email, to give to an OZEV-authorised WCS installer and it is valid for four months.

 Following installation, the authorised installer claims the grant on the applicant’s behalf via the online installer portal.

-The OLEV grant application process has six steps:
+The OZEV grant application process has six steps:

 - Applicant completes on-line application